jshingler/TOS-and-Thinkscript-Snippet-Collection/snippets.md

 An AsPrice example
 AddLabel(yes, "10 period SMA of Close price using 1/32nds price notation (XXX'YYZ) = "+ AsPrice(Average(close, 10)),color.cyan);

-TOS & THINKSCRIPT SNIPPET COLLECTION Page 19 B-LITERAL TEXT IN LABEL FOR THE 11 CHOICES OF INPUT PRICE [TOC Return](#toc)
+TOS & THINKSCRIPT SNIPPET COLLECTION Page 19

+## <a name="19"></a>B-LITERAL TEXT IN LABEL FOR THE 11 CHOICES OF INPUT PRICE
+[TOC Return](#toc)